 Do not be late

 You will have certain amount of grace period in case of traffic or emergencies.
 Try not to be late to your custody mediation.
-Remember, in some counties the mediator may make a custody recommendation.
+Remember, in some counties the mediator may make a custody recommendation to the judge.
 So, do not be late to make sure you don’t end up on the bad side of the mediator.

 Custody mediation’s are supposed to be cooperative.
 Because in custody disputes emotions are high it can be hard to be polite.
 It is important for you to participate in good-faith.
 Being polite may show good-faith participation.
 If you do not participate in good-faith the judge can reschedule the heating to require you to participate in good-faith.

 Show flexibility but do not be pushed

-Showing flexibility to reasonable proposals in custody mediation is important.
-Remember the goal is to act in the best interest of your child.
+Showing flexibility to reasonable proposals in a custody mediation is important.
+Remember, the goal is to act in the best interest of your child.
 However, do not be pushed around by the other side.
 A good strategy for showing flexibility but remaining firm is to give a counter proposal.
 For instance, if the other parent gives a suggestion that you do not agree with then take that suggestion and modify it to your liking and give a counter proposal.
-This way, you are engaging in flexible and firm negotiation.
+This way, you are engaging in a flexible but firm negotiation.

 Custody mediation in California is required.
 For you to make the most out of your mediation it is important to prepare for your custody mediation.
 Participate in good-faith and consider implementing the suggestions in this blog.
 Doing so can make a success out of your custody mediation in family court.